Tosan/tosan-httpserver-spring-boot-starter/README.md

 2- application/x-www-form-urlencoded

+masking will be applied for :

+>request body(in mentioned media types)

+>request headers

+>query parameters

 ### statistics filter
 HttpStatisticsFilter is created for purpose of logging simple metrics about http requests. this filter logs some metrics as below: